dghazi12/davidaghazi08.github.io/readme.md

-# Unit 08 Project 1 Homework: Professional Materials
+# Unit 09 Node.js and ES6+ Homework: Good README Generator

 ## Updated Portfolio

 #### Your updated site should have the following content:

 - Your name
 - Links to your GitHub profile & LinkedIn page as well as your email address and phone number